 Step 3: Make a list before you go grocery shopping

 This step is two-fold and very important.
-Before you can make a shopping list, it’s important to have a plan for the meals you intend to make between your shopping trips.
+Before you can make a shopping list, you need to have a plan for the meals you intend to make between your shopping trips.
 Once you know the meals you plan to cook, you can make a list of the items you need to buy while you’re at the grocery store.
 This will keep you on track and help keep you from buying extra items you don’t need.
 Planning your meals out a week or two at a time also helps keep you from going out to eat as frequently, which is also a huge money saver.
 There are a lot of different ways to make your list, you can use the old-fashion pen and paper method, or use one of many grocery shopping list apps that are out there.

 Step 4: Compare prices at the store